powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The `nameSlackBusSelectorBusId` property is a required property if you choose `Name` for property `slackBusSelectorType`.
 It defines the bus chosen for slack distribution by its ID.

-See below an extract of a config file that could help:

 **powerFactorConstant**
 Optional boolean property (default value : false).
 This property is used in <span style="color: green">DistributedSlackOnLoad</span> outer loop if :
 - `distributedSlack` property is set to true in [load-flow-default-parameters](https://www.powsybl.org/pages/documentation/simulation/powerflow/index.html#available-parameters "load-flow-default-parameters"),